Ryan Mishler

 Ryan Mishler (born May 23, 1968) is a Republican member of the Indiana Senate, representing the 9th district.

 Education

 Ryan Mishler is a graduate of the University of Southern California and Worsham College of Mortuary Science.

 Senate

 Mishler has represented the 9th district in the State Senate since 2004.
-He serves as Chairman of the Agriculture and Natural Resources committee.
-He also serves on the Appropriations, Health and Provider Services and the Tax & Fiscal Policy committees.
+He serves as Chairman of the Appropriations and as Majority member of the Tax & Fiscal Policy committee.
 The district includes portions of Kosciusko, Marshall, St. Joseph, and Elkhart counties.
-He was re-elected in 2008 getting 34,803 votes, ahead of Democrat Mike Settles who received 16,968 votes.
+He was re-elected in 2024 running unopposed.